-If you are in search of the best ping pong paddle out there then this is the article for you, here you will get an indebt understanding of all that needs to be done in order to achieve the best selection of a paddle for your level and style.
-In addition, we will provide you with a selection of fifteen paddles and all its specs, all this just because we care.
+If you are in search of the best ping pong paddle out there then this is the article for you, here you will get an indebt understanding of all that needs to be done to achieve the best selection of a paddle for your level and style.
+Besides, we will provide you with a variety of fifteen paddles and all its specs, all this just because we care.

 What is ping pong?

 Just in case you are new to all things ping pong then, we will help you out.
 Ping-pong is a sport with players of two or four.
 Also known popularly as Table-Tennis, it is played on a net divide board with players using a racket to hit a ball to and fro.
 It is a fast-paced game with the winning aim of hitting the ball fast enough that your competitor(s) misses his, hers, or their opportunity of hitting back.

 A game where players need to adjust to their opponents’ gameplay, it is a worldwide organization, beginning in the 1920s, it has become an official game played by both males and females competitively and recreationally.

 As an indoor game ping pong is played using a ball of 40millimeters in diameter, an indoor or outdoor table of 9ft long and a paddle is otherwise known as racket or bat made of single or dual side rubber protected laminated wood.
 There are also many strokes(hits on the ball), grips ( hold on bats) that make up the ping pong game.

 Best Ping Pong Paddle for Beginners Reviews and Buying Guide

 Just as promised, we will give you a list of some of the most used ping pong bats available in the market with their specifications, pros, cons, and links to amazon purchase pages.

 1. STIGA PRO CARBON- Best Ping Pong Racket for Intermediate